14th

 Our free tool provides options, advice, and next steps based on your unique situation.

-The Ohio Senior Health Insurance Information Program (SHIP) provides free information and counseling to help seniors understand and choose health insurance that fits their needs.
-Volunteers can answer questions about a variety of Medicare and Medicaid related topics, including:[07]
+The Ohio Senior Health Insurance Information Program (OSHIIP) provides free information and counseling to help seniors understand and choose the Medicare insurance plan that fits their needs.
+Volunteers can answer questions about a variety of Medicare and Medicaid related topics.
+Contact the OSHIIP hotline at 800-686-1578.

 State regulations — and a community’s track record with inspections and licensing — offer important insights into safety and quality of care in senior living communities.